asifbaiust16/Project_CloudComputing/README.md

 ## 10/21/2023
 * fixed the bugs in front-end\
 * implemented CI/CD for automatic deployment\
-* created the blog and deployed
+* created the blog and deployed.